angular/components/src/lib/stepper/stepper.md

 Note that you aren't limited to using the `mat-icon` component when providing custom icons.

 #### Step States
 You can set the state of a step to whatever you want.
 The given state by default maps to an icon.
-However, it can be overridden the same way as metioned above.
+However, it can be overridden the same way as mentioned above.

 ```html
 <mat-horizontal-stepper>